 [box type=”info” style=”rounded”]In many payment engine softwares, the mirror account is called Nostro account instead of mirror Nostro.
 The Nostro account is always in the books of the correspondent bank, never in its own books.
 So a bank does not debit or credit its Nostro account.
 Its correspondent bank does.[/box]

 Now let’s consider the bilateral account relationship and its main characteristics.

 BNPP calls the account of Citi in its book Vostro account and its account at Citi Nostro account.
 Citi calls the account of BNPP in its book Vostro account and its account at BNPP Nostro account.
 BNPP opens the mirror account of its account at Citi in its own books.
 Citi does the same for its account with BNPP.
 Important is to note that the same account are called Nostro or Vostro.
 It depends on the perspective of each bank.

 The correspondent network

-In the example above, we considered the setting up of an account relationship in two different monetary zones.
+In the example above, we considered the setting up of an account relationship between two different monetary zones.
 A bank must do the same for all the currencies where it wants to have a correspondent account.
 There are around 180 currencies in the world.
-One of the first decision a bank must make in cross border payments is to determine the currencies it will handle.
+One of the first decisions a bank must make in cross-border payments is to determine the currencies it will handle.
 Like individuals and companies, a bank may open many accounts in the same currency.

 Currencies are not equal and are in general classified in three groups, decided by the trading volumes, liquidity and availability of the currencies: major currencies, minor currencies and exotic currencies (Source – forextraders.com)